 They undertake one of the longest migratory journeys of any North American raptor, traveling thousands of miles from their breeding grounds in North America to their wintering grounds in South America.

-They gather in large flocks known as “kettles” during migration, creating a spectacular sight as they navigate the skies in a coordinated manner.
+During migration, they gather in large flocks known as “kettles,” creating a spectacular sight as they coordinate their movements across the skies.

 Swainson’s Hawks have a varied diet, primarily feeding on small mammals, such as rodents and rabbits.